magomimmo/modern-cljs/doc/second-edition/tutorial-01.md

 We now need a way to compile down `core.cljs` to JS and link it to the `index.html` page.

-First, open the file `html/index.html` and edit it as follow:
+First, open the file `html/index.html` and edit it as follows:

 ```html
 <!doctype html>